jagregory/cognito-local/README.md

 Issues I know about:

-- The database is shared for all User Pools, if you use different User Pool IDs they will all access the same database.
-- Client IDs are ignored and all connect to the same User Pool.
 - Users can't be disabled
 - Only `USER_PASSWORD_AUTH` flow is supported
-- You can't reset your password
 - Not all Lambda triggers (yet, watch this space)

+## Multi-factor authentication

+There is limited support for Multi-Factor Authentication in Cognito Local.
+Currently, if a User Pool is configured to have a `MfaConfiguration` of `OPTIONAL` or `ON` **and** a user has an `MFAOption` of `SMS` then Cognito Local will follow the MFA flows.
+If a user does not have a `phone_number` attribute or any other type of MFA is used, Cognito Local will fail.

 ## Confirmation codes

-If you register a new user and they need to confirm their account, Cognito Local will write a message to the console with their confirmation code instead of emailing it to the user.
+When a user is prompted for a code of some kind (confirming their account, multi-factor auth), Cognito Local will write a message to the console with their confirmation code instead of emailing it to the user.

 For example: